 The Official NHL Skill does it all.
 To check scores, you can ask Alexa questions such as “Ask NHL, what is the score of the Red Wings game?”
 You can ask for game previews and recaps as well as real-time updates during every NHL game.
 To get team schedules, you can ask Alexa questions such as “Ask NHL, when is the next Sharks game?” or “Who do the Maple Leafs play tomorrow?”

 You can also ask for biographical and statistical information on every current NHL player.
 You can even set reminders 30 minutes before the start of your favorite team’s game!

 Just after the release of the NHL Skill, LG displayed it on their latest Alexa-enabled TVs at CES 2019, as seen above.
-Using APL, or Amazon Programming Language, the ISL team built a scalable voice-visual experience, fit to work on any screen from 80″ TVs with a 16:9 display down to circular 3″ Echo Spot displays.
+Using APL, or Alexa Presentation Language, the ISL team built a scalable voice-visual experience, fit to work on any screen from 80″ TVs with a 16:9 display down to circular 3″ Echo Spot displays.
 The experience is still completely voice driven.
 We followed Amazon’s VUX standards for creating visual design that complements, and doesn’t dictate, rich voice experiences.